 If you speak the local language, have a working holiday visa, and are wondering how you can make money, try finding a job as a server, barista, bartender, housekeeper, or receptionist.
 A good strategy for landing a gig is to first frequent the places you want to work.
 Set yourself apart from the competition by becoming a regular, then inquire about jobs once you have a relationship with some of the staff.

 Need somewhere to store your belongings in the U.S. while you live abroad?
 Extra Space Storage has convenient self storage facilities that can help.
-Find a storage unit near you!
+Find affordable storage near you!